vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-compile.md

 !!! enterpriseonly

-    You can get Exchange Enterprise Edition in Nebula Graph Enterprise Edition Package only.
+    You can get Exchange Enterprise Edition in NebulaGraph Enterprise Edition Package only.

 ### Prerequisites